SearidangPa/blackboard.nvim/README.md

 ## What is Blackboard?
-* It is a quick and accessible way to view your mark.
+* It is a quick and accessible way to view your marks.

 ## Demo
 https://github.com/user-attachments/assets/cdce5440-0cde-4947-9c99-57709621db84